volodymyrdovhan/moodle-mod_chimpaigo/SECURITY.md

 - We coordinate disclosure and credits with the reporter.
 We prefer responsible disclosure after a fixed release is available.

 ## Scope
 - This policy applies to the Moodle plugin code contained in this repository (`mod_chimpaigo`).
 - The external chimpAIgo! platform (AI engine, services, and infrastructure) is out of scope for this repository and handled under its own operational policies.

-## Security updates
-- Fixes are delivered via tagged releases in this repository.
-The packaged ZIP under `dist/` is updated accordingly.